JigarMav/my-portfolio/README.md

-# 🚀 React + Vite Portfolio Template
+# 🚀 React Portfolio Template

 A modern, responsive portfolio template built with React, Vite, and TailwindCSS to showcase your projects, skills, and experience.